MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

   9. Click Finish.

-Before proceeding, create the /tmp/revoJobs directory on each node:

-	mkdir /tmp/revoJobs

 ## Setting Up the Revolution Analytics Database

-After you have installed the rpms, change directory to the "teradata" directory beneath the Microsoft-R-Server-8.0.0-TERA14Sxx directory (where xx is 10 or 11, depending on your Teradata system), and run the revoTdSetup.sh script as follows:
+After you have installed the rpms, change directory to the "teradata" directory and run the revoTdSetup.sh script as follows:

-	cd Microsoft-R-Server-8.0.0-TERA14Sxx/teradata
+	Depending on Teradata version cd to:
+	/usr/lib64/microsoft-r/3.3/teradata/1510 or
+	/usr/lib64/microsoft-r/3.3/teradata/1500 or
+	/usr/lib64/microsoft-r/3.3/teradata/1410

 	chmod u+x ./revoTdSetup.sh
 	./revoTdSetup.sh

 Enter the parent user database name and password at the prompts.
 Do not modify this script, and in particular, do not modify the name of the revoAnalytics_Zqht2 database.
 The database administrator running the script must have specific grants, as described in Chapter 5, Adding and Configuring Users.